Tracking the best (and not best) celebrity NCAA brackets | NCAA.com

 In the second round, Parsons went 15-for-16.
 The only game he missed was 12-seed Oregon’s win over 13-seed UC Irvine.
 Parsons picked 4-seed Kansas State to beat UC Irvine in the first round, then beat Oregon in the second.

-His Sweet 16 doesn’t see many upsets.
+His Sweet 16 was pretty spot on.
 Parsons has all 1 and 2 seeds winning, except for Michigan, who he has losing to 3-seed Texas Tech.
+That gave him six of eight correct picks, only missing Auburn's win over North Carolina and Purdue's win over Tennessee.

 Parsons didn’t fall victim to one of the most popular bracket traps — putting too much faith in your alma mater.
-The Texas native graduated from Houston, but picked his Cougars to lose to Kentucky in the Sweet 16.
-We’ll see if that pays off, as that game happens Friday at 9:59 PM ET.
+The Texas native graduated from Houston, but picked his Cougars to lose to Kentucky in the Sweet 16, which they did.

-Parsons’ Final Four has all four 1-seeds reaching the national semifinals, with Duke beating Gonzaga, and North Carolina beating Virginia.
-In the championship, Parsons has the Tar Heels taking down Duke for the third time this season.
+Unfortunately for him, Parsons is out of potential points.
+His Final Four had all four 1-seeds reaching the national semifinals.
+The only Final Four team he got right was the Cavaliers, but he had them losing to North Carolina in the semifinal, so he'll finish at 91 points.